The language of wine and its misuse

 Fuentes del Silencio - Mencía, alicante bouschet, gran negro, doña blanca, palomino, godello and prieto picudo plot

-The Greek Stoic philosopher Epictetus said “it is not facts that shake men, but words about facts”.
+The Greek Stoic philosopher Epictetus said “it is not facts that make men tremble, but words about facts”.
 We shape reality with words.
 To paraphrase Socrates “my only certainties are the edge of doubt and the flash of curiosity”.
 In the globalized world in which we live, there are many contradictory or polysemic concepts and one related to wine that stands out strongly: the idea of autochthonous.

 What does autochthonous mean, and do autochthonous varieties exist?